branflakes6/Margaret-Hamilton/README.md

 Her most notable achievements came at the MIT Draper Laboratory where she led the Command Module team and was responsible for critical pieces of software that landed a man on the moon.

-Hamilton has published over 130 papers and is responsible for creating many practices and ideas that are still used in modern software engineering, she spent her career focusing on the development of reliable error free code.
+Hamilton has published over 130 papers and is responsible for creating many practices and ideas that are still used in modern software engineering, she spent her career focusing on the development of reliable error-free code.

 ### Education
 Hamilton was born on the 17th of August 1936 in Paoli, Indiana.
 She earned a degree in mathematics from Earlham College in 1958 and had intended to peruse a graduate degree in abstract mathematics with the intention of becoming a professor of mathematics.

 During the summer of 1959 Hamilton got a job in the meteorology department of MIT writing software to predict weather.
 It was here that she developed her passion for software engineering and made the decision to pursue it professionally instead of her desired graduate degree.
-During this time computer science was an emerging field and was not offered at major universities, instead developers learned their skills through hands on experience.
+During this time computer science was an emerging field and was not offered at major universities; instead, developers learned their skills through hands on experience.

 ### Sage